-The research aim was twofold: firstly, to establish the extent of all participants' 'dyslexia-ness', this to be the independent variable; secondly, to gauge their academic confidence in relation to their studies at university, the dependent variable.
-This section describes the strategic and practical processes of the project that were planned and actioned.
+The research aim was twofold: firstly, to establish the extent of all participants' 'dyslexia-ness', this to be the independent variable; secondly, to gauge their academic confidence in relation to their studies at university, the dependent variable, so that associations between the variables could be explored.
+This section describes the strategic and practical processes of the project that were planned and actioned to meet tha research aim.
 Details are provided about how practical processes have been designed and developed to enable appropriate data sources to be identified; how the research participants were identified and contacted; how data has been collected, collated and analysed so that the research questions can be properly addressed.
+This section of the thesis also sets out the development of the Dyslexia Index Profiler, the metric designed and developed exclusively for this project to gauge dyslexia-ness (sub-section 3.3.III(2), below).
 The rationales for research design decisions are set out and justified, and where the direction of the project has diverted from the initial aims and objectives, the reasons for these changes are justified.
-This includes the elements of reflective processes that have underpinned project decision-making and re-evaluation of the focus of the enquiry where this has occurred.

-The project has taken an explorative, mixed methods design focus.
-This is because firstly, little is known about the interrelationships between academic confidence and dyslexia.
+The project has taken an explorative, mixed methods design focus (see Section 1.2(II)).
+This is because little is known about the interrelationships between academic confidence and dyslexia.
 Hence, no earlier model has been available to provide guidance.
-Secondly, although data collected were mainly quantitative - Likert scale item responses were transformed into numerical data for analysis - some qualitative data were also collected through a free-writing area included in the research questionnaire.
-In this way, hypotheses generated from the research questions were addressed objectively using the outputs from the statistical analysis of the quantitative data, with free-writing comments from participants intended to provide more depth to discussion points later.
+Data were collected through a self-report questionnaire and were mainly quantitative.
+Likert scale item responses were transformed into numerical data for analysis.
+Some qualitative data were also collected through a free-writing area in the questionnaire for a 'softer' exploration about participants' more general feelings and attitudes to studying at university.
+In this way, hypotheses formalized from the research questions were addressed objectively using the outputs from the statistical analysis of the quantitative data, with qualitative data used to elaborate discussion points later.
 This is reported fully In Section 4, Results and Analysis.

 3.2 Research participants: Groups and Subgroups